bcheney21/sequelize-apartments-labalong/README.md

 ### Create Those Models!

 First we will need to make the sequelize models, and then we will migrate them to our database.
-We can use the `sequelize model:create` command to create the models.
+We can use the `sequelize model:generate` command to create the models.

 What will we need to supply for the `--name` and `--attributes` to create our models?